danielharrell/open-eyes-lect-2017-18/Open.md

 openness impossible?
 Or carried outside myself without losing myself, again making openness impossible?

-To resolve this paradox, we might suppose that I am not really carried outside myself in my awareness of anything else. <!--Perhaps later refer back to this paradox, and resolve it the other way.--> Here at the podium, for example, I am aware of you---all of you---in the audience, perhaps to the point of anxiety.
+Of course, we might suppose that I am not really carried outside myself in my awareness of anything else. <!--Perhaps later refer back to this paradox, and resolve it the other way.--> Here at the podium, for example, I am aware of you---all of you---in the audience, perhaps to the point of anxiety.
 But it can seem absurd to think my awareness of you carries me into the audience.
 And the anxiety in this awareness suggests that it is not just in body, but also in mind, that I stay right here, at the podium, all alone.
 To be aware of you, in that case, is not to become you, or even to reach you, but instead---so we might say---to *encompass* you.
-Or as we do say: to have a point of view that *includes* you.
+Or as we do sometimes say: to have a point of view that *includes* you.
 I would be at the podium, then, as if I were at the center of a circumference---the point of my point of view---that you in the audience were inside rather than outside.
-Or again as if I were not really carried outside myself in my awareness of anything else, but rather as if the outside were carried inside.
-Or more generally as if the self were not transcended, but expanded, in the awareness of anything else, allowing self-awareness to contain, not contradict, the awareness of anything else.
-But however we put it, this resolution to the paradox makes the self like a closed jar, or completed parabola.
-For it implies that only if the self *encloses* what lies outside it, can the self *be open* to what lies outside it.
-And our very selfhood, then, would enclose us in openness.
+And thus I would not be carried outside myself in my awareness of anything else, since this awareness will instead have made the outside an inside.
+And the self, more generally, would not be transcended, but expanded, in the awareness of anything else, allowing self-awareness to contain, not contradict, the awareness of anything else.

+But if the self is *not* transcended in our awareness of anything else, then it is hard to see how we ourselves are *not* like a closed jar, or completed parabola, no matter how open we seem, or try, to be.
+For this account of awareness suggests that only if the self *encloses* what lies outside it, can the self *be open* to what lies outside it.
+And our very selfhood, in that case, would enclose us in openness, as if being open were how being closed looked from within.

+- Perhaps put final sentence before next part about how this is still an argument against being open.

+- Need formulation here that links possibility to appearance.

+as if our every experience of openness were only possible nd make our every experience of openness possible only by making it unreal.    be what closes us in openness, and makes  not be what opens us in openness, but rather what closes us in openness.

 # Part Three {#three}